smapiot/piral/docs/tutorials/23-monorepo.md

 # Monorepo

-While Piral was designed primarily for distributed development, i.e., where each micro frontend lives in its own repository, you can use Piral with any paradigm that you like.
-This includes having a monorepo, i.e., one repository where many (or all) of your pilets are developed.
+While Piral was designed primarily for distributed development, i.e., a setup where each micro frontend lives in its own repository, you can use Piral with any paradigm that you like.
+This includes having a monorepo, i.e., one single repository where many (or all) of your pilets are developed.

-Using a monorepo can have many advantages.
-However, keep in mind that some challenges arise, too.
-For instance, you'll have to take care that deployments are only done for the changed pilets otherwise you'll end up with a hidden monolith.
+Using a monorepo can have many advantages, but can, on the flipside, also create new challenges.
+For instance, you'll have to ensure that deployments are only made for the changed pilets.
+Otherwise, you'll end up with a hidden monolith.

-In this tutorial we'll walk over using Piral with a monorepo.
+In this tutorial, we'll walk over using Piral with a monorepo.
 We start by looking at the different types of repositories and distributed development strategies, before setting up a monorepo with [Lerna](https://lerna.js.org) or [Rush](https://rushjs.io/).

 ## Types of Repositories